creativelive/spook/README.md

 };
 ```

+### Reloading spook pages

+Spook uses socket.io to send progress of runs to the browser.
+The list of run jobs don't have any automatic refreshing built in yet, but you can pass `?refresh=X` where X is a number in seconds which will make spook reload any page via a meta tag.

 ---

 Spook logos designed by [Julien Deveaux](http://thenounproject.com/Julihan) from the [Noun Project](http://thenounproject.com/) :: Creative Commons – Attribution (CC BY 3.0)